microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // Warnings were encountered during analysis:
 //
+// dist/dts/base-list/base-list.template.d.ts:9:5 - (ae-incompatible-release-tags) The symbol "baseListItem" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
 // dist/dts/calendar/calendar.d.ts:49:5 - (ae-incompatible-release-tags) The symbol "dataGridCell" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
 // dist/dts/calendar/calendar.d.ts:50:5 - (ae-incompatible-release-tags) The symbol "dataGridRow" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
 // dist/dts/calendar/calendar.d.ts:51:5 - (ae-incompatible-release-tags) The symbol "dataGrid" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta